 Conclusion

-There you have it.
-An asynchronous function is one that completely runs at a later time and will not prevent the statements that are to run after it from running.
-It will notify the JavaScript runtime after it is done running for the JavaScript runtime to take action.
-This behaviour is different from a long-running Fibonacci function which is synchronous and will prevent the functions after it from running until it runs completely.
+An asynchronous function is one that completely runs at a later time and will not prevent the statements after it from running because it is not run on the main thread.
+It will notify the runtime on completion for the runtime to take action after executing all synchronous operations.

 People illustrations by Storyset